Berkshire Healthcare NHS FT RGB White LEFT

 Recommended toilet training should include:

-• Getting your child toilet trained during the day before you start leaving their nappy/pull-ups off at night.
-It’s usual for most children to be reliably dry during the day between the ages of 3 and 4
+• getting your child toilet trained during the day before you start leaving their nappy/pull-ups off at night (most children are reliably dry during the day between the ages of 3 and 4)

 How you can help